parit2015/Machine-Learning/MachineLearning/README.md

 Though, I took programs from one of the references mentioned below, I put genuine effort in understanding the concepts and added useful comments/logs.
 Programs would definitly help a naive programmer or students in catching up things faster. and more interstingly to have an initial hands-on to this new world of Machine Learning.

 ## Usage
 Programs are mainly written using python's numpy, math and other related libraries.
-Since, programs are written specifically for basic understanding of concepts and techniques, hence are not claimed for any performance benchmarking exercises.

 Programs are named such a way to give intuitive understanding about the used techniques.
 Additionally, README file is supplied for any specific set of commands.

+## Conclusion
+Since, programs are written specifically for basic understanding of concepts and techniques, hence are not claimed for any performance benchmarking exercises.

 ## Referencs
 Brahim Chaibdraa